 - Always make sure you urinate when you feel like going to the bathroom.

 - Drink adequate amounts of water regularly

 - Urinate before and after any sexual activity

 After you notice the signs of UTI, treatment at the right time reduces the risk of complications.
-Check out our learning center and go to our shop for bladder comfort and pain free pee within 24 hours or less.
+Check out our learning centre and go to our shop for bladder comfort and pain-free pee within 24 hours or less.